Prevention of Global Warming

 For information on our structure, see Environmental Management.

 In May 2024, we established the Carbon Neutrality Promotion Committee, chaired by the CTO, to promote carbon neutrality across the Group.
-The committee updates the basic strategies in response to the business environment, while the operating companies formulate specific action plans based on these basic strategies.
+The committee updates the basic strategies in response to the business environment, while each operating company formulates specific action plans based on these basic strategies.

 Material Issues, Plans and Results